danielsmc/gdocs-twine/README.md

 Gdocs-twine uses as simple syntax for the story's structure: most of the complexity is handled by Twine's story format.
 Note that it ignores all styles applied in Google Docs.
 You'll have to style using the Twine story format.
 A file consists of two parts: the front matter, and a list of passages.
 The front matter is a series of lines in the form `key: value`.
 You'll want to set the story's `name` and `format`.
 After the front matter come the story's passages.
 Each passage starts with a line in the form `== passage-name`.
 If you need to start a line in the story with `==`, you can set `passage_separator` to something else in the front matter.
 That's it!

+To use gdocs-twine with your story, get the URL from `Publish to the Web...` under the File menu.
+Then go to [https://danielsmc.github.io/gdocs-twine/](https://danielsmc.github.io/gdocs-twine/), paste the URL into the box, and go.

 Here's [an example](https://docs.google.com/document/d/1qehNM140m47Mykxpcj9JO9tE_ghJDUacv4B6fhs_jmY/pub) of the source format, and [what it looks like rendered](https://danielsmc.github.io/gdocs-twine/?doc=https%3A%2F%2Fdocs.google.com%2Fdocument%2Fd%2F1qehNM140m47Mykxpcj9JO9tE_ghJDUacv4B6fhs_jmY%2Fpub).

 Right now, two story formats are supported: `Harlow` and `Sugarcube2`.
 Eventually you might be able to use any format by passing a URL, but since story formats are arbitary javascript, it's a sandboxing nightmare.